learn-static/hist-320/content/3-explore.md

 topics: Content; Markdown; Includes
 order: 3
 description: >
     This text is a 'section description'.
-Directly below this is an example section video embed.
-This page details how to write content pages and add interest with includes.
 ---

+{% include alert.html text="This page is under construction!
+Visit again soon for the finished product." color="danger" align="center" %}

 # Copy your project template on GitHub